Kouřim

 Kouřim (/cs/; Kaurzim, Kaurzin, Kaurim) is a town in Kolín District in the Central Bohemian Region of the Czech Republic.
 It has about 2,000 inhabitants.
+The town is located on the Výrovka River in the Central Elbe Table.

+Kouřim was founded in the first half of the 13th century.
 The historic town centre is well preserved and is protected as an urban monument zone.
+The town is known for the best-preserved medieval town walls in the Czech Republic, which are protected as a national cultural monument.
+Among the other significant landmarks of Kouřim is the Church of Saint Stephen.

 Administrative division

 Kouřim consists of two municipal parts (in brackets population according to the 2021 census):